Canon 5D Mark IV vs Olympus E-600

 Travel and landscape photographers will find it useful that the 5D Mark IV has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the E-600 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-600 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the E-600 from Olympus.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 5D Mark IV and E-600 can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Olympus E-600 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 5D Mark IV or the Olympus E-600 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.